-To resolve power-up problems, use the following corrective actions:

-If the Printer's Power-Up process stops when the front panel is displaying the number 17, this indicates that there is a problem with the file system on the Printer's Hard Disk Drive, so the Printer is checking the whole file system and making any necessary corrections.
-This problem can arise when there has been a power cut while the Printer was switched On, or if there is a physical problem with the Hard Disk Drive.

-Checking the whole file system normally takes about half an hour (but could take much longer).
+- 1 If the Printer's Power-Up process stops when the front panel is displaying the number 17, this indicates that there is a problem with the file system on the Printer's Hard Disk Drive, so the Printer is checking the whole file system and making any necessary corrections.
+This problem can arise when there has been a power cut while the Printer was switched On, or if there is a physical problem with the Hard Disk Drive. - Checking the whole file system normally takes about half an hour (but could take much longer).
 There is nothing that can be done to speed up the file checking process.
-If you turn Off the Printer during the checking process, the file system check will restart whenever you turn it On again.

-If you experience this problem repeatedly when there has been no power cut, then this could mean that the Hard Disk Drive is faulty.
-In this case, replace the Hard Disk Drive \Rightarrow See page 359.

-- 2. If the printer's start-up process stops when the front panel is displaying any number between 1 to 30, then try the following: - Switch the Power OFF from the back of the Printer and disconnect the Power cord.
-Reconnect the power cord and power On the Printer. - If the Printer continues to stop during the power-up process, replace the Hard Disk Drive ⇒ See page 359.
+If you turn Off the Printer during the checking process, the file system check will restart whenever you turn it On again. - If you experience this problem repeatedly when there has been no power cut, then this could mean that the Hard Disk Drive is faulty.
+In this case, replace the Hard Disk Drive \Rightarrow Page 8-76. - 2 If the printer's start-up process stops when the front panel is displaying any number between 1 to 30, then try the following: - Switch the Power OFF from the back of the Printer and disconnect the Power cord.
+Reconnect the power cord and power On the Printer. - If the Printer continues to stop during the power-up process, replace the Hard Disk Drive ⇒ Page 8-76.